Lindholm and the Flames take on Dallas with 1-0 series lead

 Associated Press

-Calgary Flames (36-27-7, fourth in the Pacific Division during the regular season) vs. Dallas Stars (37-24-8, third in the Central Division during the regular season)
+Dallas Stars (37-24-8, third in the Central Division during the regular season) vs. Calgary Flames (36-27-7, fourth in the Pacific Division during the regular season)

 WESTERN CONFERENCE FIRST ROUND: Calgary leads series 1-0

-The Flames are 13-10-1 against opponents from the Pacific Division.
-Calgary has given up 35 power-play goals, killing 82.1% of opponent chances.
+The Stars are 22-12-6 in Western Conference play.
+Dallas has given up 44 power-play goals, killing 79.7% of opponent chances.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.